The Angus Lawson Memorial Trust

 Decision Timeline

-- Board meets three times per year (approximately February, June, October)
+- Board meets three times per year around February, June, and October

-- ALMT contacts applicants promptly after board decisions
+- The Trust contacts applicants promptly after decisions are made

-- Typical timeline: 3-6 months from initial contact to decision
+- Typical timeline: 3-6 months from initial application to decision

 Success Rates